 He turned his head to find that Thea was already ten feet down the tunnel.

 “Of course not!
 I told you, this leads out of the school!
 We’ve just got to make some twists and turns to get to the end.”Barry sighed and shook his head, jogging to catch up with her.
 Sure, she made it seem like it would be short, but he had the feeling that they still had quite some walking to do.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pasty JWrite a Review